 Emma Vanstone, Science Sparks

 Emma is a busy Mum to three children and passionate about science education.
 You can find Emma’s experiments and activities at Science Sparks which is full of fun, creative and engaging science based activities for children of all ages, perfect for home or at school.
 Find out more at Science Sparks.
 Emma is here to answer the question “What is STEM learning?”

 What is STEM?

-STEM is an acronym for Science, Technology, Engineering and Maths, four areas of learning that are deeply intertwined and form part of every aspect of our lives.
+STEM is an acronym for Science, Technology, Engineering and Maths.
+These four areas of learning are deeply intertwined and form part of every aspect of our lives.
 You might also have heard STEAM mentioned where the A stands for Art.
-Here at Science Sparks we embrace every aspect of STEM and STEAM, combining STEM with art based learning methods adds to the creative aspect which is so important when trying to engage young children at home or school.
+Here at Science Sparks, we embrace every aspect of STEM and STEAM.
+Combining STEM with art based learning methods adds to the creative aspect which is so important when trying to engage young children at home or school.

 Why is STEM important?